 (Ernst Cordes joined the navy as a rating and was therefore not part of Crew 34.
 He may have been belatedly attached to the Crew for administrative purposes by the Navy’s personnel office, but he did not share the common training experience of the Crew’s regular members.)

-He left U-103 for U-boat commander training at the 24th Flotilla, and in August 1941 he took command of the Type VIIC training boat U-560 until July 1942.
+He left U-103 for U-boat commander training at the 24th Flotilla and in August 1941 he took command of the type VIIC U-boat training boat U-560 until July 1942.
 He then served as a liason officer for the commander of the Luftwaffe Fliegerführer Atlantik, the German Air Force equivalent to RAF Coastal Command.

-In February 1942 he was given his first combat U-boat command, the Type VIIC U-763, first stationed at Danzig with the 8th Training flotilla and then with the 3rd Flotilla at La Rochelle, France.
+In February 1942 he was given his first combat U-boat command, the type VIIC U-boat U-763, first stationed at Danzig with the 8th Training flotilla and then with the 3rd Flotilla at La Rochelle, France.
 He took the boat on three combat patrols, 98 days in total at sea.

 On 7 March 1942 Ernst Cordes married Irmgard Fikentscher and on 25 April 1944 she gave birth to a son, Gerhard.

 He left Bergen for for the English Channel on his first and last patrol in her on 1 Jan 1945.
 He sank two ships, an unusual achievement at this stage of the war, but went down with his boat shortly after sinking the second, the ex-Cunard liner troop transport HMS Cuba on 6 April.
 There were 18 survivors from the boat, but 31 men were lost with Cordes.
 He was 31 years old.

 |1.||U-763||14 Dec 1943||Kiel||7 Feb 1944||La Pallice||Patrol 1,||56 days|

 |2.||U-763||19 Mar 1944||La Pallice||27 Mar 1944||La Pallice||Patrol 2,||9 days|